-The name "Small Venice of the North." and the vast tulip fields are the main reasons why thousands of people a year decide to rent a yacht in the Netherlands.
-Not only it is a flower centre, but this country stands out with its historic architecture and stunning landscape that can be observed onboard your boat.
+The name “Small Venice of the North.” and the vast tulip fields are the main reasons why thousands of people a year decide to rent a yacht in the Netherlands.
+Not only it is a flower center, but this country stands out with its historic architecture and stunning landscape that can be observed onboard your boat.

 As a Dutch boat charter company, Tubber is also found and located in the beautiful city of Groningen, at the northern side of the Netherlands.
 For your sailing holiday, Tubber gives you the opportunity to rent a yacht in different sizes and for various periods.
-We also give you a choice to either be with a skipper and crew on board, not to worry about the navigation, or you can opt for sailing bareboat if you are skilful enough.
+We also give you a choice to either be with a skipper and crew on board, not to worry about the navigation, or you can opt for sailing bareboat if you are skillful enough.

 The Netherlands has many canal routes that are suitable for both the novice sailors and the more experienced ones.
 The country is open for tourists during the entire year and is hosting many music festivals, art events and even sports marathons and competitions.
 There is definitely something for everyone.

-Due to the close connection with the North Sea and the Atlantic ocean, the weather is moderate.
+Due to the close connection with the North Sea and the Atlantic Ocean, the weather is moderate.
 This is benefiting the sailors as the climate is marine, and the country experiences significant rainfalls annually.
 Even though there are some rainy periods, the rest of the time is perfect for a sailing holiday and sightseeing.

 Winter and autumn are not too cold.
-However, the weather is significantly windy and rainy, with an average daytime temperature between 2 and 6 degrees celsius.
+However, the weather is significantly windy and rainy, with an average daytime temperature between 2 and 6 degrees Celsius.
 During the summer, the air is not that moist as it does not rain that much.
-It is never too hot, and the average daytime temperature is between 16 and 24 degrees celsius.
-The advantage of the summer is also the long-lasting daylight - more than 16 hours a day, making it the busiest and most touristy period for the Netherlands.
+It is never too hot, and the average daytime temperature is between 16 and 24 degrees Celsius.
+The advantage of the summer is also the long-lasting daylight – more than 16 hours a day, making it the busiest and most touristy period for the Netherlands.

 Every city in the Netherlands has its own remarkable character and history.
 Moreover, renting a boat will help you explore the cities on board and enjoy the waterfront of the Netherlands.
-As all the lakes and canals are connected, it is fast, easy and convenient to get from place to another every day.
+As all the lakes and canals are connected, it is fast, easy, and convenient to get from place to another every day.

 The Ijsselmeer is the biggest lake in the Netherlands.
 It is located in North Holland and what is spectacular about it is that people made it an inland lake.
-The Dutch people built the dyke named "Afsluitdijk", which separates the lake from the Waddenzee.
-Nowadays, this inland bay is mainly used for watersports and sailing enthusiasts as well as for fishing.
+The Dutch people built the dyke named “Afsluitdijk”, which separates the lake from the Waddenzee.
+Nowadays, this inland bay is mainly used for water sports and sailing enthusiasts, as well as for fishing.
 Another essential function of the Ijsselmeer is that it is used as a large water reservoir, which provides fresh tap water for the northern areas of Friesland and Groningen.